JonLeyshon/SolarSystem/README.md

 ### Features

 view our solar system in three.js.
+Scroll in, play with the lighting or even add your own planet to our brilliant solar system.

 ### Prerequisites